django-cms/django-cms/docs/how_to/install.rst

 other patterns, so that specific URLs for other applications can be detected first.
 Note: when using Django 2.0 or later the syntax is ``re_path(r'^', include('cms.urls'))``

-You'll also need to have an import for ``django.conf.urls.include``.
+You'll also need to have an import for ``django.urls.include``.
 For example:

 ..  code-block:: python
     :emphasize-lines: 1,5